ause-journal/ause-journal.github.io/docs/24rene.md

 Submissions must be original and not published or under review elsewhere.
 However, some overlap with prior work is expected due to the nature of the call.

 All accepted papers from the [RENE workshop at ASE](https://conf.researchr.org/track/ase-2024/ase-2024--workshop--rene) will be invited to submit extended versions of their papers to the Special Issue.
-Alternatively, authors may submit solely to the Special Issue on the [Springer website](<< TODO >>).
+Alternatively, authors may submit solely to the Special Issue on the Springer's website: [https://link.springer.com/collections/hagebcgebi](https://link.springer.com/collections/hagebcgebi).

 ## Deadline